A short film about Asylum Welcome's Food Bank

 Who are our partners?

-This service would not be possible without bountiful supplies, three days a week, from the Oxford Foodbank.
+This service would not be possible without bountiful supplies, four days a week, from the Oxford Foodbank.

 We are also very grateful to the many individuals and local groups in Oxford that bring us bags of packaged food donations.